 BCE’s staff and Board will develop local energy programs over time based on local needs and customer demand.
 Customers will continue to have access to PGE’s energy programs as well.

 Can you guarantee that BCE will offer lower rates?

-In early 2022, the BCE Board will set rates with the goal of offering a customer discount of 2% or above.
+In mid 2023, the BCE Board will set rates with the goal of offering a customer discount of 2% or above.
 While BCE cannot guarantee that rates will always be lower, it is the intention of the Board to be rate sensitive and to keep its customers happy by offering competitive rates.
 One of the main benefits of BCE will be the ability to make decisions that work best for local customers.

 Will I know what BCE’s rates are in time to opt out and stay with PG&E?